-- In addition to the requirements for on-farm diversified uses, farm vacation rentals shall only be permitted where the use is located within the principal farm building cluster, or an existing dwelling, and shall not impact the enjoyment or privacy of neighboring properties. - More than one on-farm diversified use may be permitted on a lot, however the cumulative gross floor area, land area, and number of employees of all such uses on the lot shall not exceed the limitations set out in this section. - The total land area used and/or occupied by an on-farm diversified use and related facilities (e.g., buildings, parking, landscaped areas, berms, outdoor storage, new driveways, individual on-site sewage services) shall: - i) Be limited to the minimum area required for the proposed on-farm diversified use; - ii) Not exceed 2% of the total lot area or 0.8 ha (2.0 acres), whichever is the lesser; and, - iii) Avoid locating on productive agricultural land to the greatest extent possible, with the first priority being re-use of agricultural buildings existing as of May 11, 2022. - The maximum gross floor area of all buildings and/or structures used for the purposes of an on-farm diversified use or agriculture-related use shall be regulated through the provisions of the Area Municipal Zoning By-Law.
+- The total land area used and/or occupied by an on-farm diversified use and related facilities (e.g., buildings, parking, landscaped areas, berms, outdoor storage, new driveways, individual on-site sewage services) shall: - i) Be limited to the minimum area required for the proposed on-farm diversified use: - ii) Not exceed 2% of the total lot area or 0.8 ha (2.0 acres), whichever is the lesser; and, - iii) Avoid locating on productive agricultural land to the greatest extent possible, with the first priority being re-use of agricultural buildings existing as of May 25, 2022.

+LIMITATIONS ON BUILDING SIZE The maximum gross floor area of all buildings and/or structures used for the purposes of an on-farm diversified use or agriculture-related use shall be regulated through the provisions of the Area Municipal Zoning By-Law.

-However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m2 (6,000 ft2), except in accordance with the minor exception policies of this section.
+However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m (6,000 ft), except in accordance with the minor exception policies of this section.

-WINERIES.
-BREWERIES, CIDERIES AND DISTILLERIES
+WINERIES, BREWERIES, CIDERIES AND DISTILLERIES

-- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - i) The farm winery uses crops (i.e., fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site; - ii) An on-site tasting room and retail floor space shall not exceed the lesser of 75 m2 or 25% of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval: and. - iii) All provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met. - EMPL OYEES The on-farm diversified use shall directly involve the farmer living on the same lot as the on-farm diversified use and may also involve any other permanent residents on the lot and up to two employees who do not reside on the lot.
-A limited number of additional seasonal employees may be permitted for a farm-related tourism use. - MINOR Reasonable exceptions to the maximum gross floor area and/or number EXCEPTIONS TO of employees for an on-farm diversified use may be considered on a site SCALE OF USE specific basis for a value retaining facility, value added agricultural facility, and/or smaller agriculture-related use, where Area Council is satisfied that such use could not reasonably be located within a rural settlement.
-A minor exception to the maximum gross floor area cap may also be permitted for the seasonal storage of boats, recreational vehicles and/or automobiles in existing, as of May 11, 2022, farm buildings or structures.
+- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - i) The farm winery uses crops (i.e., fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site: - ii) An on-site tasting room and retail floor space shall not exceed the lesser of 75 m or 25% of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval; and, - iii) All provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met.